zship/grunt-amd-dist/README.md

 Usage
 -----

-grunt-amd-dist reads two sections of your config: `dist` and `requirejs`. `dist` can contain these properties (example from [deferreds.js](https://github.com/zship/deferreds.js)):
+grunt-amd-dist reads two sections of your config: `amd-dist` and `requirejs`.
+`amd-dist` can contain these properties (example from [deferreds.js](https://github.com/zship/deferreds.js)):

 ```js